Vik-Maharaj/code-quiz/README.md

-# Vik's Code Quiz
+# Vik's JavaScript Code Quiz

 ## Description

-Intro Sentence -

-Enter the purpose of this project:...

-The achieve this goal, the following items were accomplished as part of the application:

-- what was accomplished 01
-- what was accomplished 02...

-Ending sentence -

-AS A coding boot camp student
-I WANT to take a timed quiz on JavaScript fundamentals that stores high scores SO THAT I can gauge my progress compared to my peers GIVEN I am taking a code quiz
-WHEN I click the start button
-THEN a timer starts and I am presented with a question WHEN I answer a question
-THEN I am presented with another question
-WHEN I answer a question incorrectly
-THEN time is subtracted from the clock
+JavaScript is important, very important, and as new students to the language attempt to learn it, it is helpful to utilize any resource at their disposal.
+With that in mind, the purpose of this project is to create a quiz app on JavaScript history and fundamentals.
+The timed web-based quiz can be taken by anyone online and the program includes the following features:

+- The quiz is entirely online and can be taken repeatedly
+- It is multiple choice and has several choices that displays the right or wrong answer depending on the user choice
-WHEN all questions are answered or the timer reaches 0 THEN the game is over
+- Once the quiz begins a timer starts to count down from 75 seconds, and once the counter reaches 0, the quiz is over
+- Once a question is answered, the user is prompted to move to the next answer
+- The user earns 100 points for each answer and the point total is shown at the bottom of the window
-WHEN the game is over
+- Once the quiz is over the points are totaled and displayed to the user
-THEN I can save my initials and score
+- The user can save their score along with their initials, while a list of high scores are displayed for comparison or inclusion (functionality coming soon)

+This quiz, although a simple and straightforward resource, will hopefully provide some new information for anyone attempting to increase their JavaScript knowledge.

 Link to the deployed website: https://vik-maharaj.github.io/password-generator/